Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: CI Performance Tables

 \section{CI Performance Tables}

-Tables \ref{tab:p10-1_smalln} through \ref{tab:p10-5_largen} provide a $95\%$ CI comparison for $p^*=p=10^{-1}$ and $p^*=p=10^{-5}$, across a range of sample sizes and further illustrate the performance similarities among the estimators.
-The table cells are colour coded according to the tolerances discussed in Table \ref{tab:tol}: target (green), acceptable (yellow), minimally acceptable (orange) and unacceptable (red).\\
+Tables \ref{tab:p10-1_smalln} through \ref{tab:p10-6_largen} provide a $95\%$ CI comparison for $p^*=p=10^{-1}$ and $p^*=p=10^{-6}$, across a range of sample sizes and further illustrate the performance similarities among the estimators.
+The table cells are colour coded according to the tolerances discussed in Table \ref{tab:tol}: target (green), acceptable (yellow), minimally acceptable (orange) and unacceptable (red).

-We first consider $p^*=p=10^{-1}$ and $10\le n\le140$, with Table \ref{tab:p10-1_smalln} showing that none of the intervals satisfy the desired $CPr$ and $\epsilon_R$ requirements simultaneously.
+We first consider $p^*=p=10^{-1}$ and $10\le n\le140$, with Table \ref{tab:p10-1_smalln} showing that none of the intervals satisfy the desired $CPr$ and $\tilde{\epsilon}_R$ requirements simultaneously.
 The importance of considering the relative margin of error in CI evaluation is clearly evident.
 In several cases the coverage probability lies within the desired tolerance but the excessive relative margin of error renders the estimate impractical.
-For example, referring to the Wilson interval, $CPr(20,10^{-1})=95.7\%$, however, $\epsilon_R=1.32$ which is not acceptable.
+For example, referring to the Wilson interval, $CPr(20,10^{-1})=95.7\%$, however, $\tilde{\epsilon}_R=1.32$ which is not acceptable.

-We can see from Table \ref{tab:p10-1_largen} that by increasing $n$, the Wald, Wilson and Agresti-Coull intervals satisfy $\epsilon_R\le0.5$ at $n=150$, but the Clopper-Pearson interval requires $150\le n\le160$.
+We see from Table \ref{tab:p10-1_largen} that by increasing $n$, $\tilde{\epsilon}_R \le 0.5$ is satisfied (at $n=150$, the Clopper-Pearson interval marginally exceeds $0.5$, but is less than $0.5$ thereafter).
 Each interval encounters sample sizes where $CPr$ exceeds the bounds of $\pm1\%$, but overall, $CPr$ is satisfactory.

-As per Table \ref{tab:p10-5_smalln}, none of the intervals satisfy $CPr\in[94\%,96\%]$ and $\epsilon_R\le0.5$ for $p^*=p=10^{-5}$ and $n\le140\cdot10^{4}$.
-The Wilson method performs best in this scheme, and if the tolerances of $CPr\in[93\%,97\%]$ and $\epsilon_R\le0.75$ were considered, it would produce a valid interval $\forall n$.
+As per Table \ref{tab:p10-6_smalln}, none of the intervals satisfy $CPr\in[94\%,96\%]$ and $\tilde{\epsilon}_R\le0.5$ for $p^*=p=10^{-6}$ and $n\le14\cdot10^{6}$.
+The Wilson method performs best in this scheme, and if the tolerances of $CPr\in[93\%,97\%]$ and $\tilde{\epsilon}_R\le0.75$ were considered, it would produce a valid interval $\forall n$. \\

-Referring to Table \ref{tab:p10-5_largen}, for $150\cdot10^4 \le n \le 250\cdot10^4$ and $p^*=p=10^{-5}$, the Wald interval has the worst coverage, with four $CPr$ values falling exceeding $95 \pm2\%$.
-The Wilson and Argesti-Coull intervals perform the best, but overall, all four intervals perform well in this large sample size scheme, particularly if the coverage tolerance was considered as $CPr\in95\pm2\%$.
+Referring to Table \ref{tab:p10-6_largen}, for $15\cdot10^6 \le n \le 25\cdot10^6$ and $p^*=p=10^{-6}$, the Wald interval has the worst coverage, with four $CPr$ values exceeding $95 \pm2\%$.
+The Wilson and Agresti-Coull intervals perform the best, but overall, all four intervals perform well in this large sample size scheme, particularly if the coverage tolerance was considered as $CPr\in95\pm2\%$.\\